bizflycloud/kafka-stream-node/README.md

 # Kafka scram mechanism type for Subscriber (used if KAFKA_AUTH_SUBSCRIBER is true, accepts values "SHA256" or "SHA512")
 KAFKA_MECHANISM_SUBSCRIBER="SHA256"

+# Batch size message push to subscriber
+BATCH_SIZE_MESSAGE_PUSH=500

+# BathTime is time over and the channel does not have enough messages, the messages will also be pushed.
+BATCH_TIME_MESSAGE_PUSH=5
 ```
 ### 3. Run project
 * docker-compose